• Home

 And when this is coupled with the data privacy breaches, it only further exacerbates these issues.

-Some people share so much, that their entire life is encapsulated by social media.
+Some people share so much that their entire life is encapsulated by social media.
 Every piece of them is a piece of that machine.

-And when the data breach happens?
+And when the next data breach happens?
 They have everything on our lives.
 From where we’ve been to where we want to go.
 That level of knowledge on our lives plastered around the walls of vanity is incomprehensible, as is the damage it could cause.

-Social media will not be leaving us any time soon.
-I don’t find much intelligent conversion that springs from it – but it can be an interesting tool.
+Social media will not be leaving us anytime soon.
+I don’t find much intelligent conversion that springs from it, but it can be an interesting tool.
 But like any tool, it must be used in the right hands.

 Regardless of where it goes, I use it minimally now.
 Mostly just for this website and for keeping in touch with distant friends.
 However, I’m very interested to see where it goes in the future.